 This quarterly update ensures compliance with the various constitutional provisions for the key decision processes.
 This report contains details key decision made under special urgency procedures, where the agreement of the Chair of the Corporate Improvement Scrutiny Committee has been sought to waive call-in.
 Whilst the constitutional and statutory requirements were followed for making these decisions, paragraph 17.3 of the Access to Information Rules state that a quarterly report should be taken to Council where decisions are taken in accordance with Rule 16.
-This report has not been produced in the past and the appendix sets out all decisions made since this rule was introduced.
+The Council will receive these updates quarterly as meetings in January, April, July and November each year.
+Even if no decisions utilising urgency procedures have been taken during the preceding quarter a report will be provided to duly notify Council.